BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 ### Charges

-For you my friend, there are no changes for this these services.
+For you my friend, there is no charge for this service.

 ## Support Roles, Processes, Communications (platform ops)

 The team supporting this service administrates the infrastructure and `master` realm that interfaces with the 3rd-party authentications providers.
-When your realm is setup they will promote a development team member to be the ream administrator who will take care of the day-to-day operation and configuration of your realm.
+When your realm is setup they will promote a development team member to be the realm administrator; this person will take care of the day-to-day operation and configuration of the realm.

 SSO interfaces with other BC Government services to provide authentication via IDIR or BCeID.
 These services are managed by different teams.
 For these services contact support via the standard `7-7000` support channel.